uniworld-io/developer-docs/docs/networkGovernance.md

 The command to create a proposal: ```crewateProposal <proposal ID> <value>``` Where the <proposal ID> can be found in the list below and <value> is the new proposal value

-To get all proposal, We an use this command:
+To get all proposal, We use this command:
 ```
 wallet> ListProposals
 {